hassanzannoon-sudo/hassanzannoon.github.io/projects/endpoint-detection/README.md

-# 🛡️ SIEM & Detection Engineering (Wazuh)
+# 💻 Endpoint Forensics & Log Analysis (Sysmon/ELK)

 ### **1. 🚀 Executive Summary**

-This project established a functional **Security Information and Event Management (SIEM)** environment using **Wazuh** and the **Elastic Stack (Kibana)**.
-The goal was to move beyond simple logging to implement **proactive detection engineering** capabilities.
-I successfully built the core infrastructure, onboarded endpoints, and developed **custom, high-fidelity detection rules** to identify specific threat activities, significantly improving alert quality and operational visibility.
+This project demonstrates proficiency in **Endpoint Detection and Response (EDR)** principles using **Sysmon** for deep telemetry collection, forwarded to the **ELK Stack (Elasticsearch, Logstash, Kibana)** for analysis.
+I successfully configured Sysmon with a robust configuration, built the logging pipeline, and utilized the collected data to conduct a full **Incident Investigation** of a simulated adversary attack.